 H1.
 The transactional leadership style has an impact on nursing job satisfaction.

-The study's first hypothesis demonstrates that transactional leadership directly influences the level of satisfaction among nurses.
+The study's first hypothesis demonstrates that transactional leadership directly influences nurses' satisfaction levels.
 Transaction management is based on good relationships, positive feedback or praise, and negative or frightening.
-The meta-analysis conducted by Dumdum, Lowe and Avolio (2013) compiles studies on the relationship between transformational and transactional leadership styles with satisfaction finding significant and moderately strong correlations.
+The meta-analysis conducted by Dumdum, Lowe, and Avolio (2013) compiles studies on the relationship between transformational and transactional leadership styles with satisfaction, finding significant and moderately strong correlations.
 The correlation between the dimensions of consideration and structure with employee satisfaction is observed, all being significant.
-A considerable impact of leadership styles on nurse job satisfaction is observed that must meet the needs of the moment and evaluate which style is the most effective for that particular situation.
-Measures such as leadership styles and job satisfaction, guide administrators towards a better understanding of people's needs.
+A considerable impact of leadership styles on nurse job satisfaction is observed that must meet the moment's needs and evaluate which style is the most effective for that particular situation.
+Measures such as leadership styles and job satisfaction guide administrators toward a better understanding of people's needs.
 These measures also provide more realistic ways of improving the quality of life at work and solving various employee problems related to job satisfaction and the manager's leadership style.

 A transformational leader provides a vision for the future and promotes the common mission.
 It is based on a high ethical and moral standard that promotes problem-solving intelligently and rationally.
 The main challenge of a transformational leader is to motivate their followers, help them achieve more than expected, and contribute to the organization's growth (J. Arenas 2019).

-This type of leadership has four transformational behaviours:
+This type of leadership has four transformational behaviors:

 In general, organizations want their employees to be motivated, actively participate in the work done, and feel valued for their contributions, especially in nursing, since the nurses contribute to enhancing the patient's health.
 When a collaborator perceives high standards of dissatisfaction decreases their performance in work entrusted, which has been analyzed in various investigations creating theories relating to the effects of this dissatisfaction.
 The authors Chiang, Méndez & Sanchez (2010) indicated that it is essential to realize how important it is to value that satisfaction in human beings since this is a feeling, either of pleasure or pain, and that is different from what thought or behaviour intentions.
 It is essential to consider that these factors affect the proper management of the organizations so that they understand the reactions of their collaborators to work carried out.